 A term that you might hear if you’ve spent much time in the Bitcoin world is tokenomics.
 The word can cause confusion, frustration, and sometimes even fear.
 Tokenomics are a significant part of many blockchain-based projects.
 But what are tokenomics, and why do they matter?

 We’re going to answer those questions and a few others in the post below, so keep reading to learn more!

 Before we dive deep into what tokenomics are and how they work, we should probably first discuss and define a token.
-Tokens are digital assets developed on a blockchain.
-These assets are used in a variety of ways, including governance, security, and utility.
+Tokens are digital assets a blockchain project develops.
+These assets offer a variety of uses, including governance, security, and utility.